kent-rasmussen/azt/docs/README.md

 # A→Z+T ![CV](../images/AZT%20stacks6_icon.png "AZT")

 [A→Z+T](https://github.com/kent-rasmussen/azt) is designed to accelerate community-based language development, supplemented by (not as a replacement for) formal linguistic training.
-It does this by systematically checking a dictionary (and thus a writing system), with initial focus on data collection for tonal languages.
+It does this by systematically checking a dictionary (and thus a writing system), with respect to consonants, vowels, and tone.

+You can collect a wordlist from scratch in [A→Z+T](https://github.com/kent-rasmussen/azt), if you don't already have one created elsewhere, but parsing roots is in development, so for now you should do that elsewhere (e.g., [FLEx](https://software.sil.org/fieldworks/) or [WeSay](https://software.sil.org/wesay/)) if your citation forms have obligatory affixation.

-Additional features are still in development.
-[A→Z+T](https://github.com/kent-rasmussen/azt) work results in a checked lexical database backed up with sound files, all of which can be viewed and edited in [WeSay](https://software.sil.org/wesay/) or imported into [FLEx](https://software.sil.org/fieldworks/).
+[A→Z+T](https://github.com/kent-rasmussen/azt) work results in a lexical database which is checked, backed up with sound files, and stored as [LIFT](https://code.google.com/archive/p/lift-standard/), an open XML format designed for sharing lexical data.
+So this database should be forward compatible with other tools that can read [LIFT](https://code.google.com/archive/p/lift-standard/), e.g., [WeSay](https://software.sil.org/wesay/) and [FLEx](https://software.sil.org/fieldworks/).

 ## If you currently use FLEx, and want to understand what A→Z+T is, see [this page](OWL_GUIDE.md).